 After a year of this Rowles got a better offer from Peter Gormley, an Australian who had a good record of taking Aussie stars like Frank Ifield and the Seekers to England, as well as managing Cliff Richard and The Shadows.

-It entered the UK charts at No.40 four weeks later, moved higher after Rowles appeared on the television show Top of the Pops, and peaked at No.3
+after Rowles appeared on the UK television show Top of the Pops, ‘If I Only Had Time’ peaked at No.3

 Gormley had just lost Ifield and was looking for a replacement.
 He invited Rowles to London to join the ranks of big ballad singers like Engelbert Humperdinck and Tom Jones, who were holding their own in the charts against the psychedelic pop unleashed by the Summer of Love and Sgt Peppers Lonely Hearts Club Band.